 We have never been able to explain Classical Presentism as a physical process using modern physics, Eternalism doesn't cover it adequately either for a lack of reference to change — there can be no time unless it has a dynamic element — time, as we perceive it, can't stand still.
-Should we dismiss our own direct observations that time indeed flows only to accommodate the 'block universe' worldview of Eternalism?
+Also, the 'block universe' of Eternalism is in direct conflict with M-theory stipulating additional dimensions.
+So, you have to choose one over the other.
+I would certainly bet my money on M-theory.
+Now, should we dismiss our own direct observations that time indeed flows only to accommodate the 'block universe' worldview of Eternalism?
 Is it time to retire this Einsteinian picture of 'block universe' the way we did with the Newtonian 'clockwork universe'?
 In comparison, Digital Presentism covers it all, and from the Occam's razor angle, is the most parsimonious theory of time.
 Predicated in large part on scientific epistemology, in part on metaphysical extrapolation, this D-theory of time might be deemed factual tomorrow within the next scientific paradigm.
 An entirely new scientific method can be adopted by the future generations of scientists, that I'm sure will include artificially intelligent scientists to whom any reality would be artificial by definition.
 AI scientists then could readily embrace a new post-materialist stance by accepting physics of information and data streams of first-person subjectivity as key operatives along with quantum neo-empiricism.
 In fact, if we are to create high fidelity first-person simulated realities that also may be part of intersubjectivity-based, multiplayer virtualities, the D-theory of time gives us a clear-cut guiding principle for doing just that.

 Everything is code and experiential data, and consciousness creating it all.
 We don't inhabit the Universe, rather the Universe is within us, in our consciousness.
 All dimensionality is in computing consciousness.
 The trinity of your physical brain, conscious mind and higher (emergent) self is your whole persona, a holistic system spanning quantum neural networks all the way down and all the way up.
 Your higher self conceives, your physical brain receives and your conscious mind perceives.
 Needless to say that our linear experience of space-time is at odds with altered states of mind, such as hallucinations under influence of psychedelics, near-death experiences, astral projections or dreams.
 If those mental states are regarded as experiential data, though, as opposed to inscrutable interactions of particles of matter “out there" in four-dimensional space-time, this would again fit much more nicely with the idea of Digital Presentism.